nyakowint/xsoverlay-keyboard-osc/README.md

 I cannot guarantee full functionality with the CVR chatbox mod, as this is built with VRChat's OSC routes in mind.
 They were identical last I checked.

-## Known Issues
+## Troubleshooting

-- The bar will be positioned significantly higher than intended until you move it for the first time.
-I consider this a non-issue
+The bar may be positioned significantly higher than intended until you move it for the first time.
+I consider this a non-issue.

-If you find any, create an issue so i can remember to try and fix it when i feel like it
+If you can't seem to get OSC to work, try one of these:
+- Change the OSC port used by XSOverlay, instructions on [their docs](https://xiexe.github.io/XSOverlayDocumentation/#/OSCAPI) (it does not use OSCQuery as of writing, so this is probably your issue)
+- Reset your OSC config?

 If you still need help you can find me in my dev server [discord](https://discord.gg/BrUacrw4cy)